-Apart from the fact that we do not like the look of them, love handles can underlie a more serious issue such as heart disease, stroke, or Type 2 diabetes.
+Besides our not liking their look, love handles can underlie a more serious issues such as heart disease, stroke, or Type 2 diabetes.
 The best way to monitor your insulin levels is via nutrition and exercise.
 The first step would be to reduce the consumption of all types of refined sugar, such as cakes, biscuits, sweets, and chocolate.
 Step two would be to practice mindful eating.
-An easy way to keep up with mindful eating is to keep a food journal.
+Keeping a food journal is an easy way to keep up with mindful eating.
 Apps such as MyFitnessPal or Recovery Record are great at keeping track of what you are eating.
-By having a visual record of your daily diet, you will become mindful of what you are eating and how your body feels after each meal.
+Having a visual record of your daily diet will make you mindful of what you eat and how your body feels after each meal.

 Furthermore, exercise is key to keeping a healthy metabolic balance.
-To target a slim waistline, cardio exercises such as swimming is a winner, or HIIT will help bulge the stubborn fat accumulation.
-If you don’t have time to exercise daily, try a few short workouts at home and include bird dog crunches, side plank with leg raise, spider crunch, single-leg toe touches.
+To target a slim waistline, cardio exercises such as swimming a winner or HIIT will help bulge the stubborn fat accumulation.
+If you don’t have time to exercise daily, try a few short workouts at home, including bird dog crunches, side plank with leg raise, spider crunch, and single-leg toe touches.

-The thigh structure and the thigh gap is dependent on how the muscle is formed.
-People with low muscle tone with find themselves struggling to shred the excess fat in this area.
-The key is toning up the muscle and burn the excess fat off.
-A combination of cardio workouts and inner and outer thigh routine will get you those dream legs.
-Cardio workouts such as bike programs between 5-6 times per week for 20-30mins will encourage healthy fat loss, then combine it with an inner thigh routine including leg lifts with a stability ball, sumo squat, hamstring curls with stability balls, lateral lunges, and side-to-side walk with an elastic band.
+The thigh structure and gap depend on how the muscle is formed.
+People with low muscle tone struggle to shred the excess fat in this area.
+The key is toning up the muscle and burning the excess fat.
+A combination of cardio workouts and inner and outer thigh routines will get you those dream legs.
+Cardio workouts such as bike programs between 5-6 times per week for 20-30mins will encourage healthy fat loss, then combine it with an inner thigh routine including leg lifts with a stability ball, sumo squats, hamstring curls with stability balls, lateral lunges, and side-to-side walk with an elastic band.

-Adding resistance elastic band workout will help build stronger muscles and tone up the thighs.
-As we know the power of protein to bulk up the muscle, consumption of good fats such as avocado, cold-pressed olive oil, salmon, helps in weight loss.
+Adding resistance elastic band workouts will help build stronger muscles and tone up the thighs.
+As we know, the power of protein to bulk up the muscle, consuming good fats such as avocado, cold-pressed olive oil, and salmon helps lose weight.

 Back of arms

 Poor diet, stress, lack of sleep, or a sedentary lifestyle all contribute to lowering your testosterone levels in the body.
-Testosterone is a hormone found mainly in men but women have a baseline amount that contributes to enhancing the sex drive, energy, and building muscles, therefore, the lower the level, the more likely that your arms will be flabbier and less toned.
+Testosterone is a hormone found mainly in men, but women have a baseline amount that enhances the sex drive, energy, and building muscles; therefore, the lower the level, the more likely your arms will be flabbier and less toned.

-In order to reduce the fat accumulation in this area, it is important to increase the consumption of organic protein sources such as meat, chicken, eggs, beans, and legumes, and also set up an arms exercise routine that will consist of lifting up weights.
+To reduce the fat accumulation in this area, it is important to increase the consumption of organic protein sources such as meat, chicken, eggs, beans, and legumes and set up an arms exercise routine that will consist of lifting weights.

 This is the most common place for storing body fat and the most dangerous.
-Increased belly fat increases our risk of heart disease, elevated blood pressure and blood sugar.
+Increased belly fat increases our risk of heart disease, elevated blood pressure, and blood sugar.
 How do we get rid of belly fat?
-Firstly, start with the diet, start eating more fat-burning foods which are mainly fresh and wholefoods.
+Firstly, start with the diet and start eating more fat-burning foods, mainly fresh and whole foods.
 Eliminate all processed foods and focus on eating more fresh fruits and vegetables, fish, meat and poultry, and legumes.
 As your diet becomes cleaner, your body will use the excess fat for energy production.

 Then, stay away from sugar, liquid calories, and grains.
-Although grains are high in fiber, they may cause bloating, therefore, opt for fruits and vegetables for your daily intake of fiber.
-Eat mindfully and watch your portions, the quality of your products, and the times at which you eat.
+Although grains are high in fiber, they may cause bloating; therefore, opt for fruits and vegetables for your daily fiber intake.
+Eat mindfully and watch your portions, the quality of your products, and the times you eat.